Welcome ToWhere Perthshire, Stirlingshire & The Trossachs meet in Central Scotland

 - Other Outdoor Activities: A wide range of activities from orienteering and bush craft to bat watching and picnics with a butler are available locally

 Loch Earn is the most centrally placed loch in Scotland and the area enjoys good road access in all directions.

 North to Glen Coe, Loch Ness or a ride on the Jacobite steam train from Crianlarich to Fort William and Mallaig crossing the Glenfinnan viaduct of Harry Potter fame.

 South for a day out in the cities of Stirling, Glasgow, Edinburgh, a trip around the Royal Yacht , Loch Lomond, a cruise aboard the SS Sir Walter Scott on Loch Katrine or a day at the Falkirk Wheel and Kelpies at The Helix.

 East to St Andrews, the RRS Discovery in Dundee, shopping or the theatre in the ‘Fair City' of Perth.

 West to Oban and a ferry trip to Mull and "Ballimory".

-Whether you want to spend your holiday on a farm, relax with a romantic break at a country house hotel or enjoy a spa hotel with pool, there's plenty of accommodation to choose from.
+Whether you want to spend your holiday on a farm, relax with a romantic break at a country house hotel, camp with the kids in a family run campsite, have a pet friendly holiday or enjoy a luxury boutique hotel, there's plenty of accommodation to choose from.
 Many accommodation providers offer packages during the year and at New Year (Hogmanay).
-No matter where you choose to stay you will experience one of the most spectacular areas Scotland has to offer and a most warm welcome from your hosts.
+No matter where you choose to stay you will experience one of the most spectacular areas Scotland has to offer and a warm welcome from your hosts.